Here are the best pre-theatre dinner menus and most interesting restaurants within minutes of London’s major theatres

 The Lane

 Pre-theatre dining doesn’t get much more convenient than eating inside an actual theatre, and that’s exactly what’s offer at Theatre Royal Drury Lane.
-There’s The Garden, a cafe serving up seasonal snacks, small plates, cheese or meat boards and desserts.
-Or, for a complete theatrical experience, have a Marie Antoinette-esque afternoon tea in the Grand Saloon, designed by London cake goddess Lily Vanilli, with all the frilly, pastel cakes, intricate sandwiches and teapots you could ever want.
+There’s The Terrace, serving up nibbles, sharing boards and wine, or you could go for a set menu at Jamie Oliver Catherine Street.
+Or, for a complete theatrical experience, have a Regency-esque afternoon tea in the Grand Saloon, designed by London cake goddess Lily Vanilli, with all the frilly pastel cakes, intricate sandwiches and teapots you could ever want.

 Catherine St, London WC2B 5JF